gaearon/react-hot-loader/docs/Troubleshooting.md

 })
 ```

+Oh, and don't forget to remove `devtool: 'eval'` from a production config.
+Otherwise Uglify won't uglify anything at all.

 #### I can access my Single Page App (SPA) only via `/` on refresh

 The problem is that by default **WebpackDevServer** doesn't deal with HTML5 History correctly and the server won't route the url as it should.
 You can fix this issue by setting `historyApiFallback: true`.
 Here's a full example: